Edgar-Donk/tkinter.ttk.style/README.md

 difficult, but we can have a list of too many changeable elements and see just how they will react.
 Using this property we can see how and which elements affect our widget, look at the script 06checkbox_themes.py, not only do we have an excess of element names, but we can change the theme, we also display the layout of the widget.
 It is a simple edit to display another widget.
 Remember as we have seen in ttkthemes a widget is affected both by the image and general colours.
 In this regard tkinter's Text is a useful tool in that the name and its colour representation can be made in one line.
-In 06combobox_text_themes.py we have a dictionary of element_options containing a list of elements with their options, colour, size and font, these are then listed in style configure these can then be added to the
-Text widget so that we display each element its option and a colour shows the hash value and a rectangle of colour.
+In 06combobox_text_themes.py we have a dictionary of element_options containing a list of elements with their options, colour, size and font, these are then listed in style configure these can then be added to the Text widget so that we display each element its option and a colour shows the hash value and a rectangle of colour.
 Almost all the elements react as expected except for the font for combobox, which is unusual in that it will not react with configure and the style property, nor will it change with the font property - as the Entry widget does.
 A special class is therefore required to allow us to change the font of a specified combobox, which is written to allow other properties to be included.
 A simpler method is to use option_add but it seems to affect all the other comboboxes.
-Combobox is derived from the entry and listbox widgets and this might contribute to the anomoly in some way.
+Combobox is derived from the entry and listbox widgets and this might explain this anomoly in some way.

 When using font we can refer to each instance of the font directly - such as 'Helvetica 12 Bold' - or we can use the generic names used by Tk 06tkfonts.md, this has the advantage that they are compatible to all operating systems, and no special precautions should be